-If you are wondering what happens when a puppy is 16 weeks old, most likely you are considering adopting a puppy of this age or are wondering if your 16-week-old puppy's behaviors and development are normal for this age.
+If you are wondering what happens when a puppy is 16-weeks-old, most likely you are considering adopting a puppy of this age or are wondering if your 16-week-old puppy's behaviors and development are normal for this age.
 What happens at this age?
 What behaviors should you expect?
-At what point is his development?

 At 16 weeks, the puppy's grace period for critical socialization has closed.
 Indeed, this brief window of opportunity according to veterinarian and Animal Behavior PhD, Ian Dunbar, takes place between four and twelve weeks of age.
 What happens if you missed the boat or your vet recommended you to wait until your dog's series of vaccinations were completed?
 Karen Overall, Veterinarian, Diplomate of the American College of Veterinary Behavior claims in a handout prepared by the Pet Professional Guild:

 There are several things going on from a developmental and behavioral standpoint in 16-week puppies, in the next paragraph we will go over them.

 At 16-weeks, puppies still retain several puppy characteristics enough for causing people to "ohhh" and "awwww" at the sight of them.
 Yet, they are undergoing several physical changes that are gradually morphing them into young adults.
 They are undergoing rapid growth and are becoming taller and longer, but their minds are still like puppies.
 At this age, they are also almost reaching half of their adult weight.
 Following are some developmental stages observed in 16-week-old puppies.